Abhisheksjp123/Notes/AIML_Notes/SQL for Data Analyst/related/SQL SubQueries.md

 Subquery is a query within another query.
 It is a SELECT statement that is nested inside another SELECT, INSERT, UPDATE or DELETE statement.
-THe subquery is xecuted first and its result is then used as a parameter or condition fot the outer query.
+The subquery is executed first and its result is then used as a parameter or condition for the outer query.

-Note - THe topic is slightly difficult and needs a lot of practice
+Note - The topic is slightly difficult and needs a lot of practice

 Example: Find the movie with the highest rating.
-This can be done oter methods as well, but we'll focus on Subquery
+This can be done by other methods as well, but we'll focus on Subquery
 ```
 SELECT * FROM movies
 WHERE score = (SELECT MAX(score) FROM movies)